hsemple/QGIS_Tutorials/source/terrain_mapping.rst

 Generate Basic Terrain Parameters
 ------------------------------------

-1. Visit Stowe, VT using `Caltopo <https://caltopo.com/>`_, `the National Map <https://apps.nationalmap.gov/viewer/>`_, Google Earth Pro, QGIS, or ArcGIS Pro.
-Locate the following two points (44.535252, -72.781882; 44.437931, -72.761282) then determine the following:
+Visit Stowe, VT using `Caltopo <https://caltopo.com/>`_, `the National Map <https://apps.nationalmap.gov/viewer/>`_, Google Earth Pro, QGIS, or ArcGIS Pro.
+Locate the following two points (44.535252, -72.781882; 44.437931, -72.761282) then generate the following:

-1.	elevation of each of the two points.
+1.	the elevation of each of the two points.
-2.	straight line distance between the two points.
+2.	the straight line distance between the two points.
-3.	slope between the two points.
+3.	the slope between the two points.
-4.	aspect between the two points.
+4.	the aspect between the two points.
-5.	a profile of a direct line between the two points.
+5.	a profile graph of a direct line between the two points.
-6.	a line-of-sight between the two points.
+6.	a line-of-sight graph between the two points.
 7.	a viewshed from point 44.535252, -72.781882.

+**Procedure**

 |

-Creating Basic Terrain Maps
+Create Basic Terrain Maps
 -----------------------------

 Visit the `National Map data downloader <https://apps.nationalmap.gov/downloader/>`_ and download a DEM for a small area in a mountainous region in the USA.
 Load the DEM into the QGIS, then generate and submit the following professional quality maps of the area.